Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 **TODO:** Analyze the Playground code below and __*diagram*__ how it implements MVVM.
 Emphasize in your diagram:
 - how this implementation changes MVC into MVVM, especially which class(es) comprise the View Model
-- the relationship between the View Model and the View Controller.
+- the relationship between the View Model and the View Controller

 **Q:** How does this design free up the View Controller?